njfritter/myersBriggsNLPAnalysis/README.md

 I will implement "try/except" functions since this seems to be best practice, and I will also eventually split up the models into different scripts, with one script being a "helper functions" script (**Update: This is now done**)

 Have implemented the grid search, but it takes a while.
 Am trying to implement a scikit-learn spark integration to parallelize the process, but running into issues with Java and its JDK :(

+*[Here](https://www.quickprogrammingtips.com/big-data/how-to-install-hadoop-on-mac-os-x-el-capitan.html) are the docs to set up hadoop and other dependencies to run spark.
+Having a tough time implementing them, so I will come back to this*

 ### Sources Cited